-Elizabeth Rayer, Ph.D. is a Partner at Vantage Partners.
-She brings expertise in negotiation, influence, change management, organizational development and instructional design.
-Liz’s work has been heavily concentrated on enabling organizations across various industries to have a sustainable, positive impact on their bottom line by more strategically and effectively working with, and managing relationships with, internal and external stakeholders.
-Liz’s work has ranged from designing and implementing organizational wide change initiatives, to designing large-scale learning and skill development programs.
-Recent clients include Anglo American, GE Energy, IBM, Merck, Microsoft, Novartis, Procter & Gamble, Southern California Edison, and USAA.
+Elizabeth Rayer is a Partner and leads training services at Vantage Partners.
+She brings expertise in organizational development, leadership, change management, influence and negotiation.
+Liz’s work has been heavily concentrated on enabling organizations across various industries to have a sustainable, positive impact on their bottom line by more strategically and effectively working with, and managing relationships with, internal and external business partners.
+Liz’s work has ranged from designing and implementing organizational transformational initiatives, to designing large-scale learning and skill development programs, to advising and coaching individuals and teams on various challenging situations.

 Prior to joining Vantage Partners, Liz was the CEO of BPYI, Inc., a health and wellness company, where she led the company to increased, sustainable growth by developing profitable partnerships both domestically and internationally.
 Before that, as Managing Principal of Elevation Strategies, she consulted to organizations on relationship management, leadership, and operational effectiveness issues.
-In this role, one of her major engagements was designing and implementing a negotiation strategy for the sales force of Pepsi USA.
 Additional positions Liz has held include Chief Knowledge Officer for Thinking Sun, Inc., a consultant with DBM, and Adjunct Professor of Psychology at St. Joseph’s University in Philadelphia.

-Liz earned her Ph.D. in Psychoeducational Processes from Temple University.
+Liz earned her Ph.D. in Psychoeducational Processes from Temple University in Philadelphia.
 Her focus and dissertation were in the field of organizational development and adult learning.

 Ben Siddall is a Partner at Vantage Partners.
 Ben works with sales organizations to achieve breakthrough results by collaborating with their customers to identify and deliver new forms of value; defining relationship management and account governance processes; and negotiating more creative and effective agreements.